 This study was funded by the Health Institute Carlos III (ISCIII), Ministry of Economy and Competitiveness (Spain), under project PI16CIII/00024.
 Additional funding was obtained from the Complutense University of Madrid (grant CT65/16), Spanish Ministry of Economy and Competitiveness (AGL-2016-75202-R), Community of Madrid (PLATESA P2018/ BAA-4370), University of Aveiro (Department of Biology) and FCT/MEC for the financial support to CESAM (UID/AMB/50017/2019) through national funds co-financed by the FEDER (PT2020 Partnership Agreement).
-DG-B was funded by the Spanish Ministry of Science through a Juan de la Cierva postdoctoral fellowship (FJCI-2016-27875) and actually is funded by the Spanish Ministry of Science through Sara Borrell postdoctoral fellowship (CD19CIII/00011.
+G. Alvarez-Garcia and R. Calero-Bernal are part of the TOXOSOURCES consortium, supported by funding from the European Union's Horizon 2020 Research and Innovation programme under grant agreement No 773830: One Health European Joint Programme.
+D. Gonzalez-Barrio was funded by the Spanish Ministry of Science through a Juan de la Cierva postdoctoral fellowship (FJCI-2016-27875) and actually is funded by the Spanish Ministry of Science through Sara Borrell postdoctoral fellowship (CD19CIII/00011).